coq/vscoq/docs/protocol.md

 }
 ```

 By default the coq Search command as asynchronous.
 Therefore, the language server first sends a handshake either with an OK code, or with an error.
-It then sends each result one by one through the SearchCoqResult interface.
+It then sends each result one by one through the SearchCoqResult notification.
 The id corresponds to a uuid given to each search request.

-We also provide the requests for the "check", "about", "locate" and "print" queries, with plans to support more in the future.
+We also provide the requests for the `vscoq/check`, `vscoq/about`, `vscoq/locate` and `vscoq/print` queries, with plans to support more in the future.
-Note that the "check" and about "about" queries are synchronous and do not require a seperate verb for their responses.
+These queries are synchronous and do not require a seperate verb for their responses.
-Verbs: `vscoq/check`, `vscoq/about`.

 ```typescript